-- design decisions and outcomes, including for prototypes made by themselves and others
+- design decisions and outcomes, including for prototypes made by themselves and others.

 - wider issues in design and technology.

 - AO4: Demonstrate and apply knowledge and understanding of:

-- technical principles
+- technical principles.

-- designing and making principles
+- designing and making principles.

 Component Maximum raw mark Scaling factor Maximum scaled mark

-Paper 1 100 x1 100
+Paper 1 100 x 1 100

-NEA 100 x1 100
+NEA 100 x 1 100

 Total scaled mark: 200

-The Non-exam assessment will contribute towards 50% of the students overall mark.
+The non-exam assessment will contribute towards 50% of the student's overall mark.

 The NEA project in its entirety should take between 30-35 hours to complete and consist of a working prototype and a concise portfolio of approximately 20 pages of A3 paper, equivalent A4 paper or the digital equivalent.

-The assessment criteria for the NEA are split into six sections as follows.
+The assessment criteria for the NEA are split into six sections as follows:

-Section Criteria Maximun marks AO1 Identify, investigate & outline design possibilities A Identifying & investigating design possibilities 10 В Producing a design brief & specification 10 A02 с Generating design ideas 20 Design & make prototypes that are fit for purpose D Developing design ideas 20 E Realising design ideas 20 A03 Analyse & evaluate F Analysing & evaluating 20 Total • 100
+Section Criteria Maximum marks A01 А Identifying and investigating design possibilities 10 Identify, investigate and outline design possibilities В Producing a design brief and specification 10 AO2 Design and make prototypes that are fit for purpose С Generating design ideas 20 D Developing design ideas 20 E Realising design ideas 20 AO3 Analyse and evaluate F Analysing and evaluating 20 Total 100